Home Etched in Sand

-Regina Calcaterra is an attorney working for the State of New York.
+Regina Calcaterra is a partner in the New York law firm Wolf Haldenstein Adler Freeman & Herz LLP practicing securities litigation and federal civil rights.
 Her painful early life, however, was quite different.
 Regina and her four siblings persevered an abusive and painful childhood only to find themselves faced with the challenges of the foster-care system and intermittent homelessness in the shadows of Manhattan and the Hamptons.

 A gut wrenching and gripping story, Etched in Sand chronicles Regina’s rising above her past, while fighting to keep her brother and three sisters together through it all.

 Beautifully written, with heartbreaking honesty, Etched in Sand is an unforgettable reminder that regardless of social status, one can rise above their past if they have the desire and the determination to succeed.

 The middle of five children, Regina, and her siblings, Cherie, Camille, Norman and Rosie were born to the same mentally ill mother but all different fathers.
 Their mothers mental illness, and fathers abandonment, contributed to the families instability.
 They would constantly move quickly shifting from houses and apartments to trailers, homeless shelters, cars and the streets.
 Regardless of where they lived, the older siblings would work to make each place they lived a home for the younger siblings.

 As the older girls grew they began transitioning out of the unstable living situation and by the age of twelve, Regina was left with caring for her younger siblings.
 Through Regina’s experiences Etched in Sand chronicles how the siblings lived on the fringe of society as they struggled to survive.
 All the while avoiding the authorities by keeping a pact that it was better to stay together on their own then be separated and again placed at the hands of complete strangers.